CephBlockPool CRD

 is set tohost

-different Ceph hosts.
+, each copy of data will be placed on OSDs located on three different Ceph hosts.
 This case is guaranteed to tolerate a failure of two hosts without a loss of data.
 Similarly, a failure domain set toosd

-, can tolerate a loss of two OSD devices.If erasure coding is used, the data and coding chunks are spread across the configured failure domain.
+for valuable production data is strongly not recommended.If erasure coding is used, data and coding chunks are spread across the configured failure domains.

 Caution